NSSSJSS/MHGCN/README.md

 * IMDB https://github.com/seongjunyun/Graph_Transformer_Networks
 * DBLP https://www.dropbox.com/s/yh4grpeks87ugr2/DBLP_processed.zip?dl=0

-### usage
+### preprocess
 We compress the data set into a mat format file, which includes the following contents.
-* Edge: array of subnetworks after coupling.
+* edges: array of subnetworks after coupling.
 Each element in the array is a subnetwork.
 * features: attributes of each node in the network.
 * labels: label of labeled points.
 * train: index of training set points for node classification.